Blog Category: house prices

+Let’s go mortgage shopping!
 Who doesn’t want something cheaper?
 But who doesn’t want it faster, better and delivered on time as well?
 It is life’s constant struggle.
 We work very hard for our money and want to be judicious in spending it.
-We want the $5 hamburger for $4.
-We want the $35,000 car for $32,000.
+People want the $5 hamburger for $4.
+Some people want the $35,000 car for $32,000.
 We want the $500,000 house for $485,000, and if the same house were priced at $485,000 we’d arbitrarily want it for $470,000.
 We always want a deal!
 But are we just creating our own problems?
 And should we be shopping for the best price or the best value?
-There is a big difference between price and value when it comes to mortgages.
-Read the rest of this entry »
+There is a big difference between price and value when it comes to mortgage shopping.

 What affects real estate prices?
 Perception.
 The macro-economy.
 The city.
 The neighborhood.
 The street.
 The curb appeal.
 The house.
 The square footage.
 The bedroom count.
 The view.
 The neighbors.
 The local economy.
 The condition of the house.
 Local zoning issues, if any.
 Access to transportation.
 Marketing.
 Government.
 Tax breaks.
 Interest rates.
 Rents.
 The weather.
 The landscaping.
 The Realtors involved.
 The sellers.
 The buyers.
 Emotion.
 Local income patterns.
 Local employment.
 Competition.
 Supply.
 Demand.
 Chocolate chip cookies…and more?